Academic Policies

 Procedure

 The faculty member should submit an electronic violation report to facilitate the reporting of violations of the Academic Integrity Policy, which faculty should complete if they find a student in violation of the policy and choose to impose a sanction.
 When a faculty member believes that a student has violated the Academic Integrity Policy, the faculty member shall discuss the incident with the student as soon as possible.
 If after the conference, the faculty member determines that an act of academic dishonesty has occurred, the faculty member may impose the appropriate sanctions.
 Within five days of the faculty member’s action, the faculty member shall notify his or her department chair/school director in writing of the circumstances of the violation and the imposed sanctions.
-Within five days the academic department/school shall notify the student via certified mail/return receipt of the sanctions and the appeals’ procedures.
-Copies of the notice shall be sent to the chair of the department or director of the school of the student’s major, the dean of the college in which the course is offered and the campus Office of Enrollment Services.
-The student may appeal the instructor’s decision as outlined below.
-Upon completion of the appeals process, the dean shall notify the student of the final disposition of the matter and the sanctions to be imposed, if any, via certified mail with copies to the faculty member, the department chair/school director and the campus director of enrollment services.

 Appeals Process

-A student who is charged with violating the Academic Integrity Policy by an instructor may appeal in writing to the chair of the department or the director of the school or the dean of the college in which the alleged incident took place.
-The letter must state the specific grounds for the appeal.
-The student must submit a written appeal to the department chair or school director within 14 days of the receipt of the notification of the imposed sanctions.
+A student who is charged with violating the Academic Integrity Policy by an instructor may appeal in writing via FDU email to the chair of the department or the director of the school or the dean of the college in which the alleged incident took place.
+The email must state the specific grounds for the appeal.
+The student must submit a written appeal via FDU email to the department chair or school director within 14 days of the receipt of the notification of the imposed sanctions.
 Failure to make an appeal within this 14-day period shall constitute a waiver of the appeal right.
 Within 10 working days of receipt of the student’s appeal, the chair/director will review the circumstances of the alleged violation with the student and the instructor and recommend upholding, modifying or dismissing the sanctions imposed by the instructor.
-The chair/director, within five working days, shall notify the student in writing via certified mail of the outcome, with copies to the instructor, the chair/director of the student’s major, the academic dean of the college or academic director of the school in which the course is taught and the campus director of enrollment services.
+The chair/director, within five working days, shall notify the student in writing via FDU email of the outcome, with copies to the instructor, the chair/director of the student’s major, the academic dean of the college or academic director of the school in which the course is taught and the campus director of enrollment services.
 If it is determined that a violation of academic integrity did not occur, the student’s final grade in the course cannot be based on the assumption of such violation.
 If the differences between the instructor and the student are not resolved by this review, the student may appeal the outcome to the dean of the college in which the course is offered.

-Within 10 working days of the department chair/school director/college dean’s notification, the student may submit a written appeal to the dean of the college in which the alleged dishonesty took place.
+Within 10 working days of the department chair/school director/college dean’s notification, the student may submit a written appeal via FDU email to the dean of the college in which the alleged dishonesty took place.
 The letter must state the specific grounds for the appeal.
 Upon receipt of the student’s appeal, the dean shall provide the faculty member and his or her chair/director with a copy of the student’s appeal.
 Within 10 working days the dean shall convene a five-person hearing committee consisting of a faculty member at large from the college in which the course is offered, the dean or school director or his or her designee, the vice president for student affairs or his or her designee, a faculty member from the department or school of the student’s major and a student, selected by the vice president for student affairs, from the college in which the alleged dishonesty took place.
 The hearing will be chaired by the college dean or school director his or her designee.
 The role of the appeals committee is to review the record of the matter and determine whether a finding of academic dishonesty is founded and whether a sanction is consistent with the terms of this policy.
 The committee shall base its decision upon a review of the record but may meet with the student and the faculty member to secure additional information to help it in making a determination about the merits of the appeal.
 The committee can uphold, modify or dismiss the sanction imposed by the instructor.
 The college dean/school director shall notify the student of the committee’s decision within five working days of the hearing.
 For a second offense of academic dishonesty, the academic dean can suspend or dismiss the student as indicated above.

-For a sanction of suspension or dismissal imposed by the academic dean, the student may file a written appeal to the University provost/senior vice president for academic affairs within 10 working days of receiving the notification of the dean’s decision.
+For a sanction of suspension or dismissal imposed by the academic dean, the student may file a written appeal via FDU email to the University provost/senior vice president for academic affairs within 10 working days of receiving the notification of the dean’s decision.
 The University provost, or his or her designee, shall review the case within 10 working days of the receipt of the appeal.
 The University provost shall make the final decision, using any appropriate resource to assist in deciding the appeal.
-The University provost shall then notify all parties in writing of his or her final decision within five working days of his or her decision.
+The University provost shall then notify all parties in writing via FDU email of his or her final decision within five working days of his or her decision.

 Academic Performance Warning, Suspension, Dismissal